semver/semver/semver.md

 1. Once a versioned package has been released, the contents of that version MUST NOT be modified.
 Any modifications MUST be released as a new version.

-1. Major version zero (0.y.z) is for initial development and shouldn't be considered for public consumtion.
-Avoid distribution to avoid dependency on unstable API.
+1. Major version zero (0.y.z) is for initial development and SHOULD NOT be considered for public consumtion.
+Avoid distribution to avoid dependency on an unstable API.

 1. Version 1.0.0 defines the public API.
 The way in which the version number is incremented after this release is dependent on this public API and how it